 1. Don’t wear a hat on the first day

 If you’re going to survive the whole season it’s important to take a hat to festivals, especially if it’s forecast to be sunny – just don’t make the mistake of wearing it on the first day.
 Hat hair is bad enough, but after three days at a festival with only dry shampoo for support, you’ll bitterly regret jumping the gun and wearing it too soon.

 2. Take walkie-talkies

-Mobile phones are not festival friendly – not only are they at risk of getting lost or stolen, but you’re also unlikely to have signal, which means that if you lose your friends you might find yourself a bit stuck.
-Invest in some walkie-talkies with a vast range so you can always keep in touch with someone.
+Mobile phones are not festival friendly – not only are they at risk of getting lost or stolen, but you’re unlikely to have signal, which means if you lose your friends, you might find yourself a bit stuck.
+Invest in some walkie-talkies with a vast range so you can always keep in touch.
 Besides, it’s a great excuse to come up with awesome codenames.

 3. Invest in a portable charger

-As well as not having any signal, you’re unlikely to have any phone battery either.
-Instead of forking out to charge your phone at one of the manned kiosks at the festival (this can cost up to £5 for an hour of charging!) invest in a portable charger.
+Even if you have signal, you’re unlikely to have any phone battery.
+Instead of forking out to charge your phone at one of the kiosks at the festival (this can cost up to £5 for an hour of charging!) invest in a portable charger.
 You can usually charge your phone at least once or twice before it runs out of juice – but it might be a nice opportunity to take a break from your tech anyway!